GRJ (Independent) Booking Conditions

 - the act(s) and/or omission(s) of the person(s) affected or any member(s) of their party

-- due to unavoidable and extraordinary circumstances or "force majeure" as defined in clause 10 above.
+- "Force majeure" as defined in clause 10 above.

 (4) We limit the amount of compensation we may have to pay you if we are found liable under this clause as follows: